 It’s hummus.
 This ancient dish has been around in the Middle East and Southern Asia for centuries.
 But if you buy one of those expensive tubs of the stuff in the grocery store, you should be forced to run 10 laps around that store.
 It’s so easy to make, there’s really only one excuse: no food processor or blender.

-I have to admit, and I make this dish all the time, just for myself, that without these tools, making hummus is a bit of a chore.
+Without these tools, making hummus is a bit of a chore.
 And you never get the consistency you want.
 It can be done, of course.
 People were doing it without electricity for hundreds of years.
 But it’s a bit of work.

 Hummus is essentially a chickpea dip.
 You can adjust the taste according to what you like: more garlic, less olive oil, whatever.
 Just load the stuff up in the food processor and let it go until you get the consistency and smoothness you like.
 And it’s easy to make in large batches for a party.